 How does a medical professional decide whether someone is able to consent to medical treatment?

 In order for a medical professional to determine whether a patient has capacity to consent to treatment, the patient must show that they have:

-- The ability to understand and retain information that is vital to the decision about their care, this includes the nature, purpose and possible consequences of not having treatment
+- the ability to understand and retain information that is vital to the decision about their care, including the nature, purpose and possible consequences of not having treatment;

-- The ability to use this information to consider whether or not to give consent to treatment
+- the ability to use this information to consider whether or not to give consent to treatment; and

 A medical professional must then decide whether the patient has the competence and capacity to consent to treatment.

 This is particularly important in cases involving children and young people.
 Children of the same age will not necessarily have the same understanding, so it is important that the medical professional treats each decision on its own merits.